 Our significant strategic relationships include Dell, Hitachi Data Systems and Microsoft.
 In addition to these relationships, we maintain relationships with a broad range of industry vendors to verify and demonstrate the interoperability of our software applications with their equipment and technologies.
-These vendors include Brocade Communications Systems, Inc., Cisco Systems, Inc., EMC Corporation ("EMC"), Hewlett-Packard Company ("Hewlett-Packard"), International Business Machines Corporation ("IBM"), Network Appliance, Inc., Novell, Inc., Oracle Corporation and SAP AG.
+These vendors include Brocade Communications Systems, Inc., Cisco Systems, Inc., EMC Corporation ("EMC"), Hewlett-Packard Company ("Hewlett-Packard"), International Business Machines Corporation ("IBM"), Network Appliance, Inc., Novell, Inc., Oracle Corporation, SAP AG, VMware, Inc. and McAfee, Inc.

 Distributors, Value-Added Reseller, Systems Integrator, Corporate Reseller and Original Equipment Manufacturer Relationships.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers resell our software applications independently.
-As of March 31, 2008, we had approximately 300 reseller partners and systems integrators distributing our software worldwide.
+As of March 31, 2009, we had approximately 450 reseller partners and systems integrators distributing our software worldwide.

-In order to broaden our market coverage, we have original equipment manufacturer distribution agreements with Dell, Hitachi Data Systems, Bull and Incentra Solutions, Inc. Under these agreements, the original equipment manufacturers sell, market and support our software applications and services independently and/or incorporate our software applications into their own hardware products.
+In order to broaden our market coverage, we have original equipment manufacturer distribution agreements primarily with Dell, Hitachi Data Systems and Bull.
+Under these agreements, the original equipment manufacturers sell, market and support our software applications and services independently and/or incorporate our software applications into their own hardware products.
 Our original equipment manufacturer agreements do not contain any minimum purchase or sale commitments.
-In addition to our original equipment manufacturer agreement with the Dell Software and Peripherals division.
-We also have a corporate reseller agreement with the Dell Software and Peripherals division.
-We also recently entered into a collaborative reseller agreement with Sun Microsystems, Inc. ("Sun") pursuant to which they have agreed to promote, market, resell and distribute certain of our products.
-Our agreement with Sun is a world-wide agreement.
+In addition to our original equipment manufacturer agreement with Dell Software and Peripherals division.

 Additionally, we have a distribution agreement with Alternative Technologies, Inc. ("ATI"), a subsidiary of Arrow Electronics, Inc., covering our North American commercial and U.S. federal government markets.
 Pursuant to the distribution agreement, ATI's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-Most of our North American resellers have been transitioned to ATI throughout fiscal 2007 and fiscal 2008.